ml-archive/blog/source/_posts/2016-11-08-Vapor-setup.md

 ### 6. Adding some more magic

-Ok cool, let's make our API accutally hold some data (remember this will only be held untill you have run the project again.
+Ok cool, let's make our API actually holds some data (remember this will only be held until you have run the project again.
 Open your ```CarController.swift``` file and update the code to this:

 ```swift
 import Vapor